joselitz123/opentelemetry-local-test/README.md

 When you enable OpenTelemetry, it automatically instruments:
 - **HTTP Endpoints**: `/rolldice` and `/messages/*` REST API calls
 - **JMS Operations**: Message sending, receiving, and processing
-- **Business Logic**: Order processing in the listener
+- **Business Logic**: Order processing in listener
 - **Spring Components**: All internal application components
 - **Database Operations**: (when configured)
 - **Logs**: Application logs with trace context

 ## 🚀 Quick Start - OpenTelemetry Instrumented Demo

-Follow these steps to set up and run the application with OpenTelemetry instrumentation.
+Follow these steps to set up and run application with OpenTelemetry instrumentation.

 ### 1. Fork and Setup